flatmax/debian-image-builder/README.md

     --volume-size 50 \
     --plugin plugins/standard-packages --virt hvm \
     --name-suffix "$(date +%Y%m%d%H%M)" \
-    --description "Debian 8 (Jessie) 50Gb, HVM, EBS"
+    --description "Debian 8 (Stretch) 50Gb, HVM, EBS"
 ```

-This final example creates a Jessie x86_64 paravirtual image with a 5G
+This final example creates a Stretch x86_64 paravirtual image with a 5G
 instance-backed root volume, formatted to have 5000000 inodes.
 The
 image time-zone and locales have been set, and the image name suffix
 is the date and time of execution: